EdDataScienceEES/tutorial-hollybee04/index.md

 The dark line represents the real flow values of the Tweed catchment.
 The yellow line represents our predicted model values based on parameters values, chosen based on typical hydrological processes and characteristics of the catchment.

-As we can see, our observed yellow line tends to over predict, suggesting our parameters are slightly off and the model will require further calibration.
+As we can see, our predicted yellow line tends to over predict, suggesting our parameters are slightly off and the model will require further calibration.
 Despite this, we can see the model matching certain trends for example, it manages to capture peaks in flow at the start of 2015, 2016 and 2017, as well as other peaks.

 This is the first step in the calibration process.
 After this, you would continue tweaking the parameters and understanding the hydrological processes involved until you managed to match up the lines more!